mk-pmb/anno-server-22/docs/cfg/as22.devdock/README.md

     initialized, so a lot of features are not available yet.
 We'll fix that later.
 For now, just start the DevDock project's container group.
     (See [the DevDock readme][devdock-readme] for how.)
+    * If you get error messages about missing files in `/app`, some of the paths in the config files are misconfigured.
     * There should be some Postgres messages about first time startup preparations.
 This should complete within a few minutes.
     * Meanwhile there may be failure messages from the anno server about